wnfs-wg/rs-wnfs/README.md

   - Install it using the following command:

     ```bash
-    sh script/wnfs.sh setup
+    sh script/rs-wnfs.sh setup
     ```

-  - This lets you run the `wnfs.sh` script as a command.
+  - This lets you run the `rs-wnfs.sh` script as a command.

     ```bash
-    wnfs help
+    rs-wnfs help
     ```

   </details>